 Aerial view of Famagusta ruins in Salamis (Salamis Harabeleri), Northern Cyprus.

 Cyprus became an independent country in 1960, after decades of British rule.
 The Greek and Turkish communities on the island agreed on a constitution that allowed for power-sharing between the two communities.
-For instance, according to the constitution, the president of the republic was required to be a Greek Cypriot, while the vice president had to be a Turkish Cypriot.
+According to the constitution, the Greek Cypriots were required to have the president of the republic, while the Turkish Cypriots had to have the vice president.
 The cabinet, or Council of Ministers, was to be equally divided between members of the island’s Greek community and those of the Turkish community.
 The Cypriot parliament was divided into seats designated for the Greeks and those designated for the Turks.
 Even the public service and armed forces had to have a specific ratio of Greeks to Turks.

 The flags of Turkey and the Turkish Republic of Cyprus fly side by side at Bellapais Abbey in N.Cyprus.

 In 1975, Turkey established a separate regime for the Turkish Cypriots in the north.
-Eight years later, the establishment of the Turkish Republic of N. Cyprus was formally proclaimed, though no other country except Turkey was willing to recognize it.
+Eight years later, the establishment of the Turkish Republic of N. Though no other country except Turkey was willing to recognize it, Cyprus formally proclaimed its independence.
 Since the Turkish invasion of Cyprus in 1974, a series of negotiations under the auspices of the UN have taken place in an attempt to establish a workable peace agreement between the Greek and Turkish Cypriot communities, with the ultimate goal of reunifying the island.

 s’ government.
-Turkey exercises significant power over Northern Cyprus on matters related to defense and foreign policy.
+Turkey exercises significant power over Northern Cyprus on defense and foreign policy matters.
 Northern Cyprus is also economically dependent on Turkey.